Ronald Munro Ferguson, 1st Viscount Novar

 Munro Ferguson was born in Kirkcaldy, Fife, Scotland.
 He attended the Royal Military College, Sandhurst, and initially pursued a military career.
 Munro Ferguson was elected to the House of Commons in 1884, defeated a year later, and re-elected in 1886.
 A Liberal Imperialist, he was an ally of Lord Rosebery and served as a Junior Lord of the Treasury in his government.
 Munro Ferguson was overlooked for ministerial office by Henry Campbell-Bannerman and H. H. Asquith, but in 1914 was appointed Governor-General of Australia.
 He was politically influential, forming a close bond with Prime Minister Billy Hughes, and was committed to his role as nominal commander-in-chief during World War I. His six years in office was a record until being surpassed by another wartime governor-general, Lord Gowrie.
-Munro Ferguson was raised to the viscountcy once his term ended, and from 1922 to 1924 returned to politics as Secretary of State for Scotland under Bonar Law and Stanley Baldwin.
+Munro Ferguson was raised to the viscountcy once his term ended, and from 1922 to 1924, returned to politics as Secretary of State for Scotland under Bonar Law and Stanley Baldwin.
 In retirement he held various company directorships.

 Background and education

-Munro Ferguson was born Ronald Craufurd Ferguson at his family home in the Raith area near Kirkcaldy, Fife, Scotland, the son and eldest child of Lieutenant-Colonel Robert Ferguson, a wealthy member of the Commons of old Scottish descent.
+Munro Ferguson was born Ronald Craufurd Ferguson at his family home of Raith House near Kirkcaldy, Fife, Scotland, the son and eldest child of Lieutenant-Colonel Robert Ferguson, a wealthy member of the Commons of old Scottish descent.
 His mother was Emma Eliza, daughter of James Henry Mandeville of Merton, Surrey.
 He was a grandson of General Richard C. Ferguson.
-In 1864 his father inherited the baronies of Novar in Ross-shire and Muirton in Morayshire, and took the additional surname Munro.
+In 1864, his father inherited the baronies of Novar in Ross-shire and Muirton in Morayshire, and took the additional surname Munro.

 Educated at the Royal Military College, Sandhurst, he pursued a military career until 1884.
 Ferguson joined the 1st Fife Light Horse in 1875: a militia regiment of gentlemen.
 Three years later, he entered RMA Sandhurst.
 On the officer's course for a year, he was gazetted to the Grenadier Guards with a commission.
 He served in the army for a short service limited commission, leaving in 1884 on returning from India.
 Ferguson joined the Oswald of Dunnikier Lodge 468 on 24 December 1888.